gdtroszak/cliche/README.md

 organize and link your pages.
 It's really not that hard with a decent text editor.

+## Get started

+The easiest way is to just fork the [cliche-template](https://github.com/gdtroszak/cliche-template) repo, write some content, and then commit it.

 ## Install

 [Install Rust](https://www.rust-lang.org/tools/install) then run: